Monitor Azure AD break-glass accounts with Microsoft Sentinel

-In this blog the process to monitor break-glass accounts with Azure Sentinel based on the usage of an Analytic Rule.
+In this blog the process to monitor break-glass accounts with Microsoft Sentinel based on the usage of an Analytic Rule.

 The emergency access accounts should not be associated with any individual user in the organization.
 Make sure that your accounts are not connected with any employee-supplied mobile phones, hardware tokens that travel with individual employees, or other employee-specific credentials.
 This precaution covers instances where an individual employee is unreachable when the credential is needed.
 Another important part is the usage of the cloud-only accounts that use the *.onmicrosoft.com domain and not federated or synchronized from an on-premises environment.